 It is worth replacing the project name my_new_project with our project name pizzastore_analytics.
 For some reason, DBT does not set this automatically.

 The main reason we would usually touch this file is to set model specific configuration in the models: section.
-However, there are multiple ways to configure your models, meaning that this file is not always used.
+However, there are multiple and better ways to configure your models, meaning that this file is not always used.